cedfactory/fdp/README.md

 ## list

-- *exchanges* : for crypto may be hitbtc, bitmex, binance, speratated with ','
+- *exchanges* : for crypto may be hitbtc, bitmex, binance, kraken, bitget, coinbase speratated with ','

 example :